mahmudahsan/GAdsManager/README.md

 </p>

 <p>
 GAdsManager is a library which I created to use all my iOS apps to show ads.
-The librarsoy is developed based on Google Mobile Ads Sdk.
+The library is developed based on Google Mobile Ads Sdk.
 Currently I am refactoring my old codebase and improving it to make a reusable library for all.
-In This library, I am combining all of the fetures over time including banner ads, interestial, reward video etc. so that onc library can handle in different kind of apps.
+In This library, I am combining all of the fetures over time including banner ads, interestial, reward video etc. so that one library can handle many different ads situation.
 </p>
 <p>
 This GAdsManager is a loosely coupled component.
 So its easy to use in any iOS project.
 And it is also possible to replace Google AdMob by other 3rd party ad network library.
 As it's a loosely coupled, it doesn't need to update the ads integration code in the app just need to update GAdsManager layer.